 Wendy Stephens is a freelance graphic designer and creative artist who works from her studio in Hertfordshire.
 Going by the name of Dark Iris Design, she has clients across the UK and worldwide.
 Her quirky blue-black business card highlights her love of typography, with the reverse side featuring a stylised ‘Quick brown fox…’ pangram and a brilliant ‘Very Brief Guide to Typefaces’.

 06. Anthony Cole

 Brooklyn-based designer Jose Antonio Contreras has given people a great reason to hang on to his business card.
 There’s a cool word search on one side, and the clues are his contact details on the other.
-A wonderfully imaginative idea, superbly executed.
+It's a wonderfully imaginative idea, superbly executed.

 08. Whiskey Design

 Whiskey Design is a small design studio based in Kansas City whose motto is ‘Raise a ruckus’.
 And these sumptuous, quadriplexed business cards have certainly raised a few eyebrows.
-Incorporating wood veneer, blind deboss and foil, they were printed by letterpress and silkscreen experts .
+Incorporating wood veneer, blind deboss and foil, they were printed by letterpress and silkscreen experts Valhalla Studios.